Skip to navigation Skip to content Skip to footer

 Culture Care Connection is an online learning and resource center developed by Stratis Health with the support and partnership of UCare.
 It is designed to support healthcare providers in delivering culturally responsive care.
 Culture Care Connection offers a wealth of resources, including:

-• Culturally Responsive Care: This section provides information, training opportunities, and resources to help providers understand and address the needs of patients from diverse cultural backgrounds.
+• Culturally Responsive Care: This section provides information, training opportunities and resources to help providers understand and address the needs of patients from diverse cultural backgrounds.

 Additional Resources to Enhance Communication